 According to Salesforce, a full 68% of companies have not identified or attempted to measure a sales funnel, and the same survey showed that a whopping 79% of marketing leads are never converted into sales.

-When a B2B deal stalls out because a marketing qualified leads falls through the cracks, it is a painful and avoidable experience for any sized company.
-This is most commonly caused by not having a sales playbook that is both repeatable and scalable.
+When a B2B opportunity stalls out because a marketing qualified leads falls through the cracks, it is a painful and avoidable experience for any sized company.
+This is most commonly caused by not having an effective sales playbook that is both repeatable and scalable.
 The following video show you precisely how to approach setting your your sales playbook and we highly reccomened you take a moment to watch this video.

 Sales development rep (SDR) leaders often have a difficult time forecasting whether or not they can hit their sales goals.
 A lot of these type of inaccuracies stem from lack of internal alignment between sales and marketing teams which lead to a breakdown of definitions and characteristics between MQL vs SQL in order to improve alignment between your sales and marketing teams.